IAB Interactive Standardized Equipment List return to main tree

 Previous SEL Number: 01AR-03-PAPM

-Description: Emergency medical powered air-purifying respirator (certified as compliant with NFPA 1999).
+Description: Emergency medical powered air-purifying respirator (certified as compliant with the NFPA 1999 requirements of NFPA 1950).

-ImportantFeatures: NFPA 1999 powered air-purifying respirators (PAPRs) are loose-fitting PAPRs where the hood is constructed of materials that meet the single-use garment material criteria specified in NFPA 1999, which include viral penetration resistance of materials, seams for the hood, and minimum physical properties.
+ImportantFeatures: NFPA 1950 (1999) powered air-purifying respirators (PAPRs) are loose-fitting PAPRs where the hood is constructed of materials that meet the single-use garment material criteria specified in the standard, which include viral penetration resistance of materials, seams for the hood, and minimum physical properties.
 Respirator protection is provided using high efficiency particulate air (HEPA) filters.
-NFPA 1999 PAPRs must also be certified by NIOSH under the relevant requirements of 42 CFR Part 84.
+These PAPRs must also be certified by NIOSH under the relevant requirements of 42 CFR Part 84.

 Training Requirements: OSHA 1910.132